YGMonGit/StockInventory/README.md

 The traditional method of tracking stock on paper or in Excel is time-consuming and fraught with data loss.
 The best approach is to utilize a system with a dependable database that is programmed to track stock inventory .

 Functional requirements
-●	Able to update ,delete and insert new stock and their price ●	Keep track of the date and amount of items sold and purchased ●	Provide a reporting and analytics of company transaction ●	Able to register users
+●	Able to update ,delete and insert new stock and their price, Keep track of the date and amount of items sold and purchased, Provide a reporting and analytics of company transaction, Able to register users

 Non-functional requirements
 ●	Notify user when the stock is nearly empty

 Done By:
-●	Mekdelawit Mesfin………………….
-VX9253
-●	Timaj Adib ………………………………….
-HQ2331
-●	Yesehak Getachew ………………..
-JA5080
+●	Mekdelawit Mesfin-VX9253, Timaj Adib-HQ2331, Yesehak Getachew-JA5080